 – ID List of Images: Title(s) of work, year completed, medium, size, retail price

 – Artist Statement

-- Current Resume/bio
+– Current CV or Resume

 The Exhibitions Department meets regularly to review submissions.